 It is a ranking system, where employees are ranked on a scale from highest to lowest based on their performance.
 Because there are more people in the middle or the average ranking, and less people on the extraordinary or low performance, the graph looks like a bell, and hence the name bell curve.

 The bell curve is occasionally used for deciding increments and promotions of employees.
-Although its application in this area can vary between organizations.
+Although its application in this area can vary between organisations.
 Here are a couple of ways it might be utilized:

 For example, based on the performance ratings assigned using the bell curve, higher increments may be given to those in the top performer category, moderate increments for average performers, and lower or no increments for low performers.